Landlord Tenant

 2. File the Eviction Suit – If the tenant refuses to move out of the property after notice, the landlord must file an eviction suit.
 The hearing will not take place until at least 10 days after the suit is filed.

-3. Judgment – after the judgment is delivered in favor of the landlord, the landlord is not permitted to take action for 5 days to allow the tenant time to appeal.
+3. Judgment – After the judgment is delivered in favor of the landlord, the landlord is not permitted to take action for 5 days to allow the tenant time to appeal.

 4. Appeal – If the tenant files an appeal, the hearing will not take place for at least 8 days.

-5. Writ of Possession – upon final judgment, the landlord should ask the judge for a Writ of Possession, which entitles the landlord to request that the sheriff remove the tenant and all of the tenant’s property from the residence.
+5. Writ of Possession – Upon final judgment, the landlord should ask the judge for a Writ of Possession, which entitles the landlord to request that the sheriff remove the tenant and all of the tenant’s property from the residence.
 The landlord must obtain the writ within 60 days after the final judgment is signed.

 6. Executing the Writ of Possession – The sheriff or constable must post notice of the writ 24 hours before removing the tenant’s property from the premises.
 The writ must be executed within 90 days after the final judgment is signed.